stdlib-js/stdlib/docs/development.md

 $ git clone --depth=<depth> https://github.com/<username>/stdlib.git
 ```

-where `<depth>` refers to the number of commits you want to download (as few as `1` and as many as the entire project history). **However, you should be aware that limiting clone depth can cause difficulties later when attempting to rebase a pull request on the latest development branch.** For simple pull requests, limiting clone depth is likely to work out fine; however, for more complex pull requests, including those depending on upstream changes, limiting clone depth may be a source of Git errors (e.g., due to unrelated Git histories), and, thus, you may be forced to re-clone the repository and start over.
+where `<depth>` refers to the number of commits you want to download (as few as `1` and as many as the entire project history). **However, limiting clone depth can cause difficulties later when attempting to rebase a pull request on the latest development branch.** For simple pull requests, limiting clone depth is likely to work out fine; however, for more complex pull requests, including those depending on upstream changes, limiting clone depth may be a source of Git errors (e.g., due to unrelated Git histories), and, thus, you may be forced to re-clone the repository and start over.

 If you are behind a firewall, you may need to use the `https` protocol, rather than the `git` protocol.